phipno/42_curriculum/1 - born_2_be_root/README.md

 - Monitoring Scripts: Coded a little monitoring script which monitored system activitie.
 - Preparation for Evaluation: Finally, I prepared for evaluation which had a lot of question about the topic Virtual Machines.

+### ❌ Why are there no files?
+Cause pushing a virtual machine into github would be weird and sadly i dont have the Script anymore.